gvwilson/sys-tutorial/pages/index.md

 -   Please see [the license](./license/) for terms of use, the [Code of Conduct](./conduct/) for community standards, and [these guidelines](./contributing/) for notes on contributing
--   About the author:
-    [Greg Wilson][wilson-greg] is a programmer, author, and educator based in Toronto
+-   [Greg Wilson][wilson-greg] is a programmer, author, and educator based in Toronto
-    -   Co-founder and first Executive Director of [Software Carpentry][carpentries]
-    -   Currently a senior software engineering manager at a startup in Toronto

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="aside" title="Scope" %]